The Taconic Counseling Group

 Dr. Shelov practices in Fishkill and in Scarsdale.

+In addition I have trained and taught in the area of trauma and worked extensively with individuals who have survived childhood trauma and neglect, and those who are in current or recently experienced traumatic situations.
 We are all living in a more volatile world.
-Children are witnessing and experiencing more violence, adults and children are being bombarded by violent scenes in the media, and there is an increase in the number of natural disasters.
-This increasing number of unpredictable and alarming events can produces painful emotional reactions which, at best, increase our stress levels and, at worst, cause traumatic reactions.
-These psychological reactions can be better managed with newer therapeutic approaches.
+This current state of affairs causes increased stress on all of us.
+Children are witnessing and experiencing more violence, adults and children are being bombarded by the news, and there is an increase in the number of natural disasters and physical illnesses.
+This increase in the number of unpredictable and alarming events can produce painful emotional reactions, which increase our stress levels and result in strain on couples, families, and individuals.

-A second interest area of mine is the mind body relationship.
-Often our bodies are store painful emotional experiences.
+Another area of interest is the mind body relationship.
+Often our bodies store painful emotional experiences.
 Treatment techniques which includes both verbal and non-verbal expression are increasingly helpful in alleviating these kinds of psychological distress.

 |Our Practice||Areas of Specialization||Our Practitioners|